 In June 2008, Michael was appointed Chief Director: Provincial and Local Liaison.

-Michael is currently acting as Deputy Director-General: Intergovernmental Coordination & Stakeholder Manager.
+Michael was appointed as Deputy Director-General: Intergovernmental Coordination & Stakeholder Manager from 1 March 2022.